Vikranth2024/Ecommerce-Follow-Along/README.md

 - **Development Environment**: Configuration of local development environments to ensure consistency across team members.

 This milestone sets the stage for further development and deeper exploration of e-commerce functionalities in upcoming sessions.

+Milestone 2: Project Setup
+In this milestone, we created a login page using react and tailwind css.
+Then we linked it to the app.jsx using a loginPage.jsx in the pages folder.
+Here, we learned about the differences between css and tailwind css and how to use it effectively.

+Milestone 3: Project Setup
+In this milestone, we setup dedicated folders for organizing backend code like models,controllers,routes and middleware.
+Then we initialized it with Node.js server and then created a server.js file.
+Later, we connected MongoDB to our application.
+Finally, we implemented basic error handling